CBergane/ramenaddic/README.md

 * **Sign up page**
 ![Sign-up image](assets/readmefiles/sign-up.jpg)

-    -The sign-up page contains a fixed background image and a form with inputs of first, last name and a email input.
+    - The sign-up page contains a fixed background image and a form with inputs of first, last name and a email input.
 They are required so you can't leave them empty.
 Radio buttons for the subscriber's choice of content and a submit button.

 ## Technologies Used